od-crypto/aerial/README.md

 ## I. Setting the task.
 Pipeline.

-For the semantic segmentation problem are currently being used many different techniques, both with complex architecture and with complex training policies.
+For the semantic segmentation problem are currently being used different techniques, both with complex architecture and with complex training policies.
 An example of a complex learning policy is the transfer learning.